 If you are invited to participate in a Review Panel, follow instructions from the Review Panel leader.

 Reviewers should evaluate the microPublication for the following:

-Peer-reviewers can choose open-acknowledgement — a new metric for researcher value in their field – which will be included at the end of the manuscript.
+Peer-reviewers can choose Open Acknowledgement — a new metric for researcher engagement and value in their field – which will be included in the published article.